nebari-dev/nebari-docs/docs/docs/how-tos/kbatch-setup.md

 ## Submit a cronjob

-Now what if you want to submit a job to run a schedule, for example you want a job to run once a week?
-This is where `kbatch cronjob` comes in handy.
+What if you wanted to submit a job to run a schedule, for example, to run once a week?
+This is where `kbatch cronjob` comes in handy and luckily the interface is almost exactly the same.
 The only difference between `job` and `cronjob` is that the latter requires you to specify a `schedule`.

 ```yml
 name: my-cronjob